snaveerafrizvi/Grievance-Redressal/README.md

 # Grievance Redressal

+## Project Overview
 This project uses synthetic data inspired from the Grievance Redress Report (GRR-1) by Mott MacDonald Limited.
 The GRR report is the first output from the spot check and beneficiary feedback exercise of the National Cash Transfer Programme (NCTP) also known as the Benazir Income Support Programme (BISP).

+## Business Understanding

+This project analyzes the nature and origin of incoming complaints, while evaluating the effectiveness of the organization’s resolution strategies.

+## Programming Languages and Tools used

-Please refer to the Grievance_redressal_sampledata.ipynb file for
+This project uses a combination of Exploratory Data Analysis and Data Visualization for the analysis.
+All code is in Python Please refer to the Grievance_redressal_sampledata.ipynb file for

 *  The Analysis and report